MichaelJAllen/spideroak-systemd/README.md

 on your behalf.
 For the security of your system and data, ensure that files have the proper ownership and permissions.**

+**Security Note: For SpiderOakONE to run as a service, the password requirement must be disabled using the GUI so as not to be required on startup.
+If you are uncomfortable with this, you should probably just send yourself a reminder at bootup to start the program headless.
+Maybe that's another service. :-)**

 ## Multi-user support
 For systemd, the provided service file is a template.
 The text between the `@` and `.` symbols is for specifying a user name that SpiderOak should be